demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftCloudAppSecurity/MicrosoftCloudAppSecurity_description.md

 ## customer filters
-Note - If you want to filter the call results to the api yourself (consumer filtering) make sure it matches the filtering format Microsoft Cloud App Security - [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-alerts#filters)
+Note - If you want to filter the call results to the api yourself (custom_filter) make sure it matches the filtering format Microsoft Cloud App Security - [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-alerts#filters)